 Spurts of energy at the wrong times (i.e., right before bed)

-Drink water.
-Drink a lot of water, especially during your menstrual cycle.
+Drink water — a lot of it — especially during your menstrual cycle.
 If your body hasn’t already told you, I will.
 Your body is working really hard to shed your uterine lining.
-With hard work comes dehydration, and drinking water during this time is key.
-If you can’t fathom drinking straight water try decaffeinated teas (i.e., chamomile), infused waters, and watermelon.
+With this increased effort comes dehydration, and hydration during this time is key.
+If you're a person who finds it difficult to drink water straight, try decaffeinated teas (i.e., chamomile), infused waters, and watermelon.

 Bowel movements can get weird this time of the month.
-Diarrhea is incredibly common and fibrous foods like wild rice and buckwheat can be incredibly helpful.
+Diarrhea is common and fibrous foods like buckwheat and wild rice can be incredibly helpful to regulate.
 Fiber and water go hand in hand.
-Even more of a reason to drink water (see above).
+Even more of a reason to drink plenty of H2O!

 Beets are a good source of folate and betaine.
-During menstruation, women benefit greatly from eating beets because they help replenish the iron lost in the blood.
+During menstruation, women benefit greatly from eating these root vegetables because they help replenish iron lost in the blood.

 Green vegetables are high in calcium, magnesium, and potassium, which help prevent cramps.
-The minerals found in Leafy Dark Greens like kale, seaweed, and broccoli rape can also calm your emotions.
-Further, dark green vegetables also contain high amounts of vitamin K, which is needed to coagulate blood and prevent excess bleeding.
+The minerals found in leafy dark greens like kale, seaweed, and broccoli rabe can also help with mood swings.
+Furthermore, dark green vegetables also contain high amounts of vitamin K, which is needed to coagulate blood and prevent excess bleeding.

-Curious to learn how you food can support can support your health all cycle long?
-Click here to contact with a member from our team.
-Today's the day to swipe right on your health.
+If you want to learn more about how the foods you ingest can support your health all cycle long, click here to connect with a member of our team.
+Today's the day to swipe right on your health!